Last Updated on November 21, 2020

 The list could go on and on, but this is just a quick stab at some things that may be deciding factors on your plan for a hurricane.
 If you can start answering what you would need or could do for each of those scenarios above you are starting on your plan.
 Perhaps this list is too specific to hurricanes, but it may be there are other scenarios that items on this list fall into as well.

-Make A Plan based on those threats
+Make your prepping plan based on those threats

 Now that you have a list of concerns or priorities your plan should be easier to format.
 One thing that has helped me is lists.
 Anyone can make a list and this doesn’t have to be a shopping list although some of the items on your list may be something you plan to purchase.
 Your list could start simply as an outline like below: